 Preserving our physical assets relates both to conservation and preservation.
-All assets, including cultural and industrial heritage, are a part of telling the story of Rhondda Cynon Taf and its people, and define the character and identity of the borough.
+Assets, including cultural and industrial heritage, are a part of telling the story of Rhondda Cynon Taf and its people, and help define the character and identity of the County Borough.

-RCTCBC is committed to supporting community heritage groups and recognises their valuable contribution to creating and safeguarding a more inclusive and diverse society.
-We will support and raise awareness of community initiatives and encourage them to flourish by bring together people of different ages and backgrounds and enhance community identity as well as mutual and cross-cultural understanding.
+The Council is committed to supporting community heritage groups and recognises their valuable contribution to creating and safeguarding a more inclusive and diverse society.
+We will raise awareness of community initiatives and encourage them to flourish by bringing together people of different ages and backgrounds and enhance community identity as well as mutual and cross-cultural understanding.

-In safeguarding our heritage, we will ensure that we have meaningful engagement with all age groups and ethnicities.
-We will endeavour to both collect and to preserve our community's oral histories, thereby conserving both our shared collective memory and our wider intangible culture.
+In securing our heritage, we will ensure that we have meaningful engagement with all parts of our community to ensure we hear a representative voice.
+We will endeavour to both collect and to preserve our community's oral histories, thereby conserving both our shared collective memory and our wider intangible culture, including that of the Welsh language in the County Borough.